 Definitely feel free to experiment with caramel, white chocolate, milk chocolate, or butterscotch chips.
 Just note that the texture varies from chip to chip, which will influence how easily you can spread the topping after melting.

 Absolutely!
 Matzah crack is the best make ahead dessert for Passover or for any special occasion!
 It holds up remarkably well, and while it’s not likely to last more than a few days because it’s so addictive, it is fine for over a week in your fridge.
 Talk about a win!

 If you make Matzah Crack, please let me know by leaving a review below!

 If you’re looking for an additional Passover-friendly dessert, you’ve got to check out my flourless chocolate cake.
 We serve it every year, and it is foolproof!Print

-Toffee-like coated matzah with dark chocolate and sea salt.
-A totally addictive treat!
+Matzah crack, a toffee-like coated matzah with dark chocolate and sea salt, is a totally addictive treat!!